bboc/ogtool/README.md

 You can either clone the repository and use the setup tool:

-    setup.py install
+    $ setup.py install

-Or using the PIP:
+Or using  PIP:

-    pip install omnigraffle_export
+    $ pip install omnigraffle_export

 og6-export